ChristianGrussler/LRINorm/README.md

 ## Documentation
 In the following it holds that
 * for the low-rank inducing Frobenius norm: p = 2
-* for the low-rank inducing Frobenius norm: p = 1
+* for the low-rank inducing Spectral norm:  p = 1

 ### Examples
 There are three examples in the "Example" folder: